xu4wang/markgraph/README.md

 - [x] Use dropdown control to select one item, the diagram layout defination or one node to edit.
 - [x] Double click one node to select it in the source editor.
 - [x] Syntax highlight for Markdown(node defination).
+- [ ] Add another dropdown on right to select diagram, can list only diagrams (with nodes attrs)

 # HOWTO